-Performing introductions is an essential social skill and should be an almost automatic action.
-There are some basic rules to bear in mind to make it simpler.
+Performing introductions is an essential social skill and should be an automatic action.
+There are some basic rules to bear in mind to make introductions simpler.

 Hierarchy of Introductions